huipan18/black_hole/README.md

 I hope it works :/

-Edit: After completion of project -

-Thank you everyone for checking out the video, if you haven't it explains code in detail: https://www.youtube.com/watch?v=8-B6ryuBkCM

-Quickly to run the file you should install opengl (GLFW) and OpenGL wrangler GLEW: https://glew.sourceforge.net/ I'm on windows and used msys2 for installation though.

 How the code works:

 for 2D: simple, just run 2D_lensing.cpp with the nessesary dependencies installed.